-While the Indian Government’s website offers an online calculator where people can calculate tax online, it is important to know how to calculate it on your own.
+While the Indian Government’s website offers an online calculator where people can calculate tax online, knowing how to calculate it manually is important.
 It helps understand what part of a salary is taxable and what is exempt.
 Also, the assessee can claim the deduction allowed under the Income Tax Act to reduce the taxable income further.

-Details of how to calculate income tax on salary, considerations taken under it, and applicable tax slab are mentioned below.
-It applies to all employees, i.e., individuals working as a salaried employee in a corporation or organization.
+Details of calculating income tax on salary, considerations taken under it, applicable tax slab, allowances, and deductions are mentioned below.
+It applies to all employees, i.e., individuals working as salaried employees in a corporation or organisation.

 What Is Income from Salary?

 Income from salary is the compensation employees receive in return for the service provided.
-However, the income tax department counts it as ‘income from salary’ only if the relationship between payer and receiver is that of an employer and employee.
+The income tax department counts it as ‘income from salary’ only if the relationship between the payer and receiver is an employer and employee.
 Typically, it includes basic salary, allowance, commission, bonus, and fees.
-Further classification is mentioned below.
+Further classification is mentioned.

 Terms to Know While Calculating Income Tax